-6. From July 2017 to June 2019, the Task Force focused on developing the general statistical concepts, standards and methodologies of the TOSSD framework, which led to the release of a first set of complete Reporting Instructions in June 2019.
+- 6. From July 2017 to June 2019, the Task Force focused on developing the general statistical concepts, standards and methodologies of the TOSSD framework, which led to the release of a first set of complete Reporting Instructions in June 2019.
 A number of country and thematic pilots also contributed to further fine-tune and develop these Instructions.
-A first release of TOSSD data took place in 2020 on 2019 activities and was made available on the TOSSD website.

-7. The TOSSD Task Force carries out its activities along four work streams with specific objectives as follows3:
+The first release of TOSSD data took place in 2020 on 2019 activities, was made available on the TOSSD website and data are now collected on a yearly basis. - 7.
+The TOSSD Task Force carries out its activities along four work streams with specific objectives as follows: